philc/book-notes/engineering/an elegant puzzle - will larson.md

       easier to have rapid growth periods for any given team, followed by consolidation/gelling periods during which the team gels.
 The organization will never stop growing, but each team will."
-    * (Interesting; I've always thought counter: make the growth smooth, so the team has the bandwidth to mentor, prepare enough scoped work for the new engineers, given them enough mentoring attention, without severely disrupting the team's delivery, or the existing culture.
+    * (Interesting; I've always thought counter: make the growth smooth, so the team has enough bandwidth to mentor, prepare scoped work for the new engineers, give them enough mentoring attention, without severely disrupting the team's delivery or the team's existing culture.
-      Maybe batch-onboarding works on larger teams (7+), whereas at Liftoff we've always had smaller teams of 3-4).
+      Perhaps batch-onboarding works on larger teams (7+), whereas at Liftoff we've always had smaller teams of 3-4).
 * Should we disassemble a high-performing team to work on more pressing problems?
   * "Sustained productivity comes from high-performing teams, and disassembling a high-performing